-15. From 2001 the responsibility for the funding and planning of adult IAG services was passed to the LSC.
+- 15. From 2001 the responsibility for the funding and planning of adult IAG services was passed to the LSC.
 The 2003 Skills Strategy created a 'no wrong door' service for the public through the integration of the learndirect national telephone helpline and on-line advice service and local information and advice services branded nextstep.
-There are 47 nexstep information and advice services, with specific targets to help adults who have not yet achieved L2.
-Depending on local need nextstep they are able to allocate up to 10% of their budget to the provision of "enhanced services" to selected client groups.

-16. Union Learning Representative training includes referral of members to providers of Advice and Guidance.
+There are 47 nexstep information and advice services across England, one in each LSC area.
+These provide a free universal entitlement to information and advice, with specific targets to help adults who have not yet achieved L2.
+Depending on local need nextstep they are able to allocate up to 10% of their budget to the provision of "enhanced services" to selected client groups. - 16.
+Union Learning Representative training includes referral of members to providers of Advice and Guidance.
 Union Learning Fund has also been used to establish a network of union learning centres, some on union premises and some on employers' premises, some of these centres are already providers of IAG.